1 minute read

 But is it really feasible to forge a 1.5 °C pathway and reach global net zero in emissions by 2050?
 And how far-reaching would the necessary climate actions be?
 To find out, we’ve developed our inaugural 1.5 °C Accelerated Energy Transition (AET-1.5) scenario, which we recently presented in our Pathway to global net zero 2050 webinar.

 Missed the webinar?
-Fill in the form for a complimentary replay, and an extract from the presentation, including a foreword from our CEO, Neal Anderson.
+Fill in the form for a complimentary replay, and an extract from the presentation.
 Or read on for a few insights into how a 1.5 °C scenario might look – and why it’s both a massive task and a US$50 trillion opportunity.

 No one said it would be easy

 During our AET-1.5 webinar, we polled an audience of oil, gas and renewables professionals to take the collective pulse on the energy transition.
 More than 60% said they believed the world to be on a global-warming trajectory of at least 2.5 °C, while just over half doubted that the Covid-19 pandemic would lead to a permanent change in the way we produce and consume energy.